-TAM's governmental funds reported a total of \$36.36 million in revenues in FY2017-18, of which \$27.51 million, or 74% is Measure A 1⁄2-Cent Transportation Sales Tax revenue.
+TAM's governmental funds reported a total of \$36.36 million in revenues in FY 2017-2018, of which \$27.51 million, or 74% is Measure A 1⁄2-Cent Transportation Sales Tax revenue.
 We have seen steady growth of the sales tax revenue in Marin County for the last eight years.
-TAM's \$27.51 million Measure A 1⁄2-Cent Transportation Sales Tax collection in 2017-18 is \$1.75 million, or 6.8% higher than the \$25.71 million collected in FY2016-17.
-This continuing health revenue improvement will help the fund picture of many transportation projects and programs in Marin County.
-A total of \$2.39 million was collected under Measure B, the \$10 Vehicle Registration Fee (VRF) program, in FY2017-18.
-The Measure A 1⁄2-Cent Transportation Sales Tax and the Measure B \$10 VRF revenues are the two dedicated local transportation funding sources and vital to the successful implementation of all transportation projects and programs in Marin County.
+TAM's \$27.51 million Measure A 1⁄2-Cent Transportation Sales Tax collection in FY 2017-2018 is \$1.75 million, or 6.8% higher than the \$25.71 million collected in FY 2016-2017.
+This continuing healthy revenue improvement will help the fund picture of many transportation projects and programs in Marin County.
+A total of \$2.39 million was collected under Measure B, the \$10 Vehicle Registration Fee (VRF) program, in FY 2017-2018.
+The Measure A 1⁄2-Cent Transportation Sales Tax and the Measure B \$10 VRF revenues are the two dedicated local transportation funding sources vital to the successful implementation of all transportation projects and programs in Marin County.

 Besides the Measure A 1⁄2-Cent Transportation Sales Tax revenue and the Measure B \$10 VRF revenue collection, TAM also received about \$6.33 million for all its CMA related activities.
 As the CMA for Marin County, it collected about \$0.63 million from MTC in Congestion Management Planning and Programming and Priority Development Area (PDA) funds.
-Cities, towns, and the County of Marin also contributed \$0.56 million for the various services/support TAM provides as the CMA.
+Cities, towns, and the County of Marin also contributed \$0.56 million for various services/support TAM provides as the CMA.
 A total of \$0.75 million Regional Measure 2 (RM2) funds were received for various RM2 capital projects in Marin County.
 TAM collected about \$0.36 million in TFCA funds, a program funded by a \$4 surcharge on motor vehicles registered in the Bay Area.
-A total of \$1.25 million of State Transportation Improvement Program (STIP)/Regional Improvement Program (RIP) and Highway Bridge Program(HBP) funds, including \$0.87 million excess right of away sales revenue from the Highway 101 Gap Closure Project and originally paid with STIP/RIP fund, were received from the State and Federal Highway Administration (FHWA) for various capital projects.
-As part of the project closing out of the Central Marin Ferry Connector Project, TAM received a total of \$2.33 in Nonmotorized Transportation Pilot Program (NTPP).
+A total of \$1.25 million of State Transportation Improvement Program (STIP)/Regional Improvement Program (RIP) and Highway Bridge Program (HBP) funds, including \$0.87 million excess right of away sales revenue from the Highway 101 Gap Closure Project and originally paid with STIP/RIP funds, were received from the State and Federal Highway Administration (FHWA) for various capital projects.
+As part of the project closing out of the Central Marin Ferry Connector Project, TAM received a total of \$2.33 million in Nonmotorized Transportation Pilot Program (NTPP) funds.
 TAM also received \$0.1 million from the MTC Climate Initiatives Program and \$0.44 million from other fund sources.

 As of June 30, 2018, total investment TAM holds with CalTRUST, the Investment Trust of California, is \$47.23 million.
-Total interest revenue received from various CalTRUST funds and from TAM's cash holding with Bank of Marin during FY2017-18 is \$0.78 million.
+Total interest revenue received from various CalTRUST funds and from TAM's cash holding with Bank of Marin during FY 2017-2018 is \$0.78 million.
 As of June 30, 2018, the unrealized loss from the various CalTRUST funds is \$0.64 million.
 Including the funds in the Bank of Marin and CalTRUST, TAM has a total cash/investment balance of \$50.78 million as of June 30, 2018.

-Total FY2017-18 expenditures for TAM were \$42.04 million, of which \$34.08 million was in the Measure A 1⁄2-Cent Transportation Sales Tax Fund.
+Total FY 2017-2018 expenditures for TAM were \$42.12 million, of which \$34.15 million was from the Measure A 1⁄2-Cent Transportation Sales Tax Fund.
 Expenditures for all Measure B \$10 VRF programs were \$1.72 million.
-The other \$6.24 million expenditures are for various CMA planning/programming activities and major capital projects.
+The other \$6.24 million expenditures were for various CMA planning/programming activities and major capital projects.